nayan-tech/nayan-blog/source/_posts/android_dark_theme.md

 Basically, a DayNight theme is composed of a Light theme in the values directory and a Dark theme in the values-night directory.

-Create the night resource qualifier under res/values-night/themes.xml
+Create the night resource files under ``res/values-night/themes.xml``

 ![Night Resource Qualifier](/blog/Android/android_dark_theme/dark_theme_2.png)